dhruv0315/dhruv0315/README.md

 Aspiring Software Engineer
 --------------------------

-I'm an aspiring Full Stack Developer and Mobile App Developer.
+I'm an aspiring software engineer.
 I have experience with technologies and frameworks such as JavaScript, Reactjs, Nodejs, Python, React Native, HTML, CSS, and Expressjs.

 * 🌍  I'm based in Toronto, Canada
 * 🖥️  See my portfolio at [My Website](http://www.dhruvthakkar.ca)